smart-data-models/dataModel.DCAT-AP/DataServiceRun/doc/spec_DE.md

         type: Property
     service:
       anyOf:
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
+          x-ngsi:
+            type: Property
-        - description: Property.
-Identifier format of any NGSI entity
+        - description: Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Relationship.
-A reference pointing to the NGSI-LD entity representing the corresponding data service (e.g. of type DataServiceDCAT-AP).
           x-ngsi:
+            type: Property
+      description: A reference pointing to the NGSI-LD entity representing the corresponding data service (e.g. of type DataServiceDCAT-AP)
+      x-ngsi:
         type: Relationship
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     sourceEntities:
-      description: Relationship.
-A list of references pointing to NGSI-LD entities that acted as source within a service run.
+      description: A list of references pointing to NGSI-LD entities that acted as source within a service run
       items:
         anyOf:
-          - description: Property.
-Identifier format of any NGSI entity
+          - description: Identifier format of any NGSI entity
             maxLength: 256
             minLength: 1
             pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
             type: string
+            x-ngsi:
+              type: Property
-          - description: Property.
-Identifier format of any NGSI entity
+          - description: Identifier format of any NGSI entity
             format: uri
             type: string
+            x-ngsi:
+              type: Property
       type: array
       x-ngsi:
         type: Relationship
     sourceExternal:
-      description: Property.
-A list of uri pointing to external results that acted as source within a service run.
+      description: A list of uri pointing to external results that acted as source within a service run
       items:
         format: uri
         type: string